 John Maxwell says that the primary responsibility of leadership (in this case self-leadership) is to communicate expectations both with words and actions.

-2. Don’t Share All Expectations
+2. Don’t Share All Expectations in Marriage

 Verizon (a communication company in the US) has a phone plan called “Share Everything”.